hash-lab/hero/README.md

-# Tour of Hero app the angular official tutorial for angular 8.3.12:
+# Tour of Hero app with Angular Material Design:

 ### Required Environment: